-If bots make it in to your Higher Logic Thrive Community (Thrive Community), you can leverage our built-in moderation tools to prevent them from posting inappropriate content.
+If bots make it in to your Higher Logic community, you can leverage our built-in moderation tools to prevent them from posting inappropriate content.

 In this article, you'll learn about a few of the moderation tools available to you, as well as how to enable them.

 One of the best ways to prevent bots from contributing content freely across your site is to enable the moderate first-time contributors feature.
 What this does is automatically send all content contributed by new accounts to moderation, where it can then be reviewed by an admin and either rejected or approved.
 Only after a specific number of contributions (controlled by you) are approved will the account be able to contribute freely without being moderated.

 - Result - All new bot accounts will fall under this first-time contributor umbrella, ensuring their content is always moderated and kept out of the community.

 - Navigate to Community > Moderation > Settings.

 - (Optional) You'll also notice a number (highlighted in the image below) that represents the number of contributions that must be approved by an admin before the account can contribute content without it going to moderation.
 This defaults to 1, but you can change it if you'd like.

 Another way to prevent bots from posting content is to apply a moderation setting on a community-by-community basis, allowing you to lock down all of your communities or perhaps just a select few.